Mercy14846/Mercy14846/README.md

 - 🔭 I’m currently working on Eco Smart Cities Project for Nigeria as a Global Validator

-- 👯 I’m looking to collaborate on Geospatial Projects all over the world to impact local
+- 👯 I’m looking to collaborate on Geospatial Projects all over the world to impact local communities

 - 💬 Ask me about Maps